 In the case of C-Map 4D in use, the "Easy Routing" menu option will be available.

-In the case of Navionics the "Autorouting" menu option will be available.
+In the case of Navionics the "Dock-to-dock Autorouting" menu option will be available.

 Under these respective setting menus, you may set preferred parameters for assisted routing.
-See section 8.4 of this user manual for instructions on generating routes with Easy Routing and Autorouting, as well as using their settings.
+See section 8.4 of this user manual for instructions on generating routes with Easy Routing and Dock-to-dock Autorouting, as well as using their settings.

-7.8 Internal GPS settings
+7.8 GPS settings